OneDrive/onedrive-api-docs/docs/rest-api/api/contactfolder_list_contacts.md

 # List contacts

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Get a contact collection from the default Contacts folder of the signed-in user (`.../me/contacts`), or from the specified contact folder.
+Get all the contacts in the signed-in user's mailbox (.../me/contacts), or from the specified contact folder.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).